Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Goodrich Castle is an impressive medieval castle on the outskirts of Ross-on-Wye, Herefordshire.
 It was built by English landowner Godric in the late 11th Century.
 However, it was rebuilt and extended by French nobleman (and uncle of King Edward I), William de Valance in the late 13th Century.

-Although only the ruins of Goodrich Castle remain, we were able to go inside and see how the castle would have looked in its heyday.
-Our favourite parts were the very dark dungeon and the climb up the extremely narrow, spiral staircase in the keep.
-From here, we could see for miles around over the Wye Valley and Herefordshire countryside.
+Although only the ruins of Goodrich Castle remain, you can explore inside and see how the castle would have looked in its heyday.
+Our favourite parts were the extremely dark dungeon and the climb up the extremely narrow, spiral staircase in the keep.
+From here, you’ll have breathtaking views over the Wye Valley and Herefordshire countryside.

 The castle is managed by English Heritage who host seasonal family events throughout the year.
-We had a spook-tacular time at Halloween listening to two actors telling ghostly stories!
+Admission is cheaper if you book in advance online and is free to members.

 Read more: Exploring Goodrich Castle